streamlit/30days/content/Day5.md

 `st.write` allows writing text and arguments to the Streamlit app.

-In addition to being able to display text, the following can also be displayed via the `st.write()` method:
+In addition to being able to display text, the following can also be displayed via the `st.write()` command:
 - Prints strings; works like `st.markdown()`
 - Displays a Python `dict`
 - Displays `pandas` DataFrame can be displayed as a table